Like most members of my generation, I’ve never been a particularly good gardener.

 I identified the lawn as my primary gardening disinterest.
-I don’t have space in my hard to house a lawn mower, a lawn aerator or really any of the tools essential for lawn care.
+I don’t have space in my yard to house a lawnmower, a lawn aerator or really any of the tools essential for lawn care.

 Thankfully, the previous homeowners had already installed an automated sprinkler system, and I got recommendations for lawn care service providers from my neighbors.

 Additionally, I found a tree service to provide semi-regular pruning for the old, large dogwood and maple trees on my property.

 Now, I only need to worry about the smaller shrubs, bushes and flowers in my garden, which suits my beginner gardening abilities nicely.